BardicDefense/purple-hack/README.md

 Paying for spellcasting services does not count towards XP.

-Sages not employed by a PC will often charge around 100sp to identify a potion, or 200sp to identify a magical item.
+Sages or alchemists not employed by a PC will often charge around 100sp to identify a potion (which takes an hour or so), or 200+sp to identify a magical item (which can take upwards of a week).

 ## Perception Checks